vishnukumarpv/mypaginator/README.md

 # mypaginator
-pagination script for php in OOP
+pagination script in php with OOP

+#simply add to engine dir
+#you can change limit and number of pages